 - Jessica Jones (2015-2019)

 Superhero show Jessica Jones always had power lesbian Jeri Hogarth (the lawyer), but the show gets queerer in season 3!
-Jessica gets an assistant Gillian (played by Indian-American trans actress Aneesh Sheth), Jeri reunites with her college love, the bisexual and polyamorous Kith, and Detective Costa turns out to have a husband and is trying to adopt a kid!
+Jessica gets an assistant Gillian (played by Indian-American trans actress Aneesh Sheth), Jeri reunites with her college love, the bi and polyamorous Kith, and Detective Costa turns out to have a husband and is trying to adopt a kid!

 The queer narratives are small, yet important.
 And their queerness doesn’t define their characters.
 Assistant Gillian’s gender is never discussed for example – and that’s amazing!